Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: Convex Powerset Functor

 \end{proof}

 Using the above lemma, we may therefore from now on assume that we are working over a metric space $(X,d)$.
-We may also assume that $X\neq\emptyset$, as otherwise $\cfun X=\emptyset$ and both Kantorovich and Wasserstein distance are the empty metric, hence equal.
+We may also assume that $X\neq\emptyset$, as otherwise $\cfun X=\emptyset$ and both coupling-based and price-function-based distance are the empty metric, hence equal.

 The main intuition behind the proof is best understood in the case where $X = \{x_1,\dots,x_n\}$ is finite, even though the proof will work for arbitrary $X$.
 In this case we may view probability distributions and fuzzy predicates on $X$ as vectors in $\real^n$, and the expectation modality simply computes the dot product between two such vectors: